The Brief, Bright Career of Charles Banks, and the Burning Questions He Left Behind

 Banks was survived by his wife Agnes and his daughter Janet.

-Being the only associate in Raynor’s firm and the one charged with overseeing the completion of almost all the courses under construction, Banks would have been in possession of Raynor’s plans for those projects and maybe others.
-The civil engineering firm where Raynor filed his plans still exists but says it does not have Raynor drawings.
+Here is where another Banks mystery takes flight.
+Being the only associate in Raynor’s firm and the one charged with overseeing the completion of almost all the courses under construction, Banks would have come into possession of Raynor’s plans for those projects and maybe others.
+The civil engineering firm where Raynor filed his plans still exists, but my search of their archives turned up no plans.

 Raynor had no children so maybe after Banks’s death the maps and drawings were passed onto Banks’s wife and his daughter.
-My research uncovered that Janet attended Wheaton College in Massachusetts for a year.
-I find little of her after that, only that it appears she, then known as Janet House, died in New York City in 1985 at the age of 67 leaving no children.
+My research found that Janet attended Wheaton College in Massachusetts for a year.
+I find little of her after that, only that it appears she, then known as Janet House, died in New York City in 1985 at the age of 67, leaving no children.
 She was predeceased by her husband.

 Leave a Reply